HalcyonGray/Photo-Album-Project/README.txt

 Adding Tags to Photos:
 -Once you have added photos to the database
 -Check the boxes next to photos you want to tag
--Then type in your tag in the textbox at the top of the screen *(To add multiple tags to a photo, put a semicolon between tags.
-Example: FirstTag;SecondTag)
--Go back to the drop down box under "Commands" and select "Save With Tag" -This will save the photos with the desired tag(s) into the database -The tag(s) will then be displayed in the database on the right side of the window
+-Then type in your tag in the textbox at the top of the screen -Go back to the drop down box under "Commands" and select "Save With Tag" -This will save the photos with the desired tag(s) into the database -The tag(s) will then be displayed in the database on the right side of the window